brookemstevens/brooke-stevens-portfolio/README.md

 ### 🩻  Pneumonia diagnosis using chest x-ray images  🩻

-- In this project, I performed SVD and fine-tuned 4 classification models t o identify pneumonia in x-ray scans
+- In this project, I performed SVD and fine-tuned 4 classification models to identify pneumonia in x-ray scans

   - The **code** folder contains my Python code